Fields of social work and how they differ from one another

 These have become commonplace as the number of children from broken homes has increased.
 Although they work within the school setting, it is their job to tease out external problems that affect the child’s learning and development.

-School social workers can work with children who have problems making friends, for example, to find out why they are shy and withdrawn.
-If they find that the child has an unhealthy home situation, they work with the authorities to provide the necessary interventions.
+School social workers can work with children who have problems making friends, for example, to discover why they are shy and withdrawn.
+If the child has an unhealthy home situation, they work with the authorities to provide the necessary interventions.

 School social workers are also involved with children who have learning disabilities.
-They are part of the assessment and intervention team, and they aim to make sure that each child achieves their potential.
+They are part of the assessment and intervention team, aiming to ensure each child achieves their potential.
 They are also placed in universities and colleges to work with young students who need mental health support.

 A degree in social work is needed to get a job as a school social worker.
 Those who want to help children with mental health problems should enroll in an MSW.
-If they do their job well they may find themselves supervising social issues for several schools in their district, and may eventually rise to a managerial position for all the schools in their area.
+If they do their job well, they may find themselves supervising social issues for several schools in their district and eventually rise to a managerial position for all the schools in their area.

 VA social workers

-VA social workers are often involved in providing physical therapy to soldiers who need to relearn movement.
+VA social workers often provide physical therapy to soldiers who need to relearn movement.
 They also help them with basic self-care skills.
 They may, for example, help them learn how to navigate into and out of wheelchairs.

-An MSW is needed to qualify for a career in the VA, because it deals with clients who have mental health problems.
+An MSW is needed to qualify for a career in the VA because it deals with clients with mental health problems.
 However, to help soldiers and their families without providing any medical assistance, all that is needed is a degree in social work.

 Hospice and palliative care social workers

-These are social workers who are trained to work with patients with chronic conditions, especially toward the end of their lives.
-They discuss with the client and their family what they would like to happen before, during and after death.
+These social workers are trained to work with patients with chronic conditions, especially toward the end of their lives.
+They discuss with the client and their family what they would like to happen before, during, and after death.

 Conclusion

 There are many types of social work, and what to choose depends on the level of education.
-Those who hold a social work degree will qualify to do social work with families, children and the elderly.
+Those with a social work degree will qualify to work with families, children, and older people.
 They focus on those that do not need mental health assistance.